 (b) Using your own words, explain what the writer means by each of the words underlined:

-(c) Use one example from the text below to explain how the writer suggests your thoughts and feelings as you stand outside the gates.
+(c) Use one example from the text below to explain how the writer suggests the chief’s thoughts and feelings at the time of the announcement.

 Use your own words in your explanation.

 Then, in a loud, clear voice he made a sudden announcement: ”The council and I have arrived at a decision.”
 The chief paused as if to find the strength to voice his next words. ”We are going to have to leave the old ones behind.”

 - Paragraph 7 begins ‘The starkness of the primitive land …’ and is about how the tribe reacted initially to the announcement.

 - Paragraph 9 begins ‘The chief understood why …’ and gives the chief’s impressions of the tribe’s reaction.

 Explain how the writer uses language to convey meaning and to create effect in these paragraphs.
 Choose three examples of words or phrases from each paragraph to support your answer.
 Your choices should include the use of imagery.